Amitabh Bachchan Is All Smiles As He Poses With His New Yellow Vintage Car

 Big B further took to his blog to share the story behind his hotwheels and wrote, "Quite obviously there is a story behind the tale .. and it shall be in narration when the talking stops and the stars listen open, empty handed for across .. a tale of the early 1950′s .. told in the deepest of sleep inducement."

-With respect to work, the actor is currently busy with multiple projects.
+With respect to work, the actor is busy with multiple projects.
 He is currently busy with the shooting of Ayan Mukerji's Brahmastra.
 The star has been sharing various snaps from the film's sets for his fans.

 Recently, Big B shared a picture of himself and Ranbir from Brahmastra sets and captioned it as, "Work starts early .. like 6 am .. rehearsing, blocking and then shooting it .. with one of my favourites.
 I need 4 of those Chairs to keep up with his enormous talent .. !!" (sic)